 2.7 Now utilizing what we have already done we can run a ansible module called ping against the server group.
 This is a way to verify that the server can run python modules and such, it does not mean that its actually pinging it.

+Be sure to modify the inventory file so that the XX’s are replaced with the proper numbers of your devices from your lab sheet.

 We are supplying –m to specify the ping module and giving it –u to tell it to use the root user and –k to ask us for the password.